 • Immunizations: Patients should be brought up to date with all immunizations before initiating therapy.
 Live vaccines should not be given concurrently; there are no data available concerning secondary transmission of infection by live vaccines in patients receiving therapy.

 Tuberculosis screening (prior to initiating and periodically during therapy); signs and symptoms of infection, including tuberculosis (during and after treatment).

 Risankizumab is a humanized monoclonal antibody (IgG1).
-Potential placental transfer of human IgG is dependent upon the IgG subclass and gestational age, generally increasing as pregnancy progresses.
+Placental transfer of human IgG is dependent upon the IgG subclass, maternal serum concentrations, birth weight, and gestational age, generally increasing as pregnancy progresses.
 The lowest exposure would be expected during the period of organogenesis (Palmeira 2012; Pentsuk 2009).

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 - What are the new drugs for the treatment of plaque psoriasis?

 - Skyrizi vs Ilumya.
 What’s the difference?